Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/2-Angular_Velocity.md

 \end{bmatrix}
 $$

-To really understand how people "invented" the angular velocity vector and cross product, you must use the correct mathematical language (i.e. matrices) to describe rotations.
-After going through this material, the *most important* (and maybe surprising to you, or any starters) thing you should remember is that:
+To really understand how people "invented" the angular velocity vector and cross product, you must use the correct mathematical language to describe rotations.
+You know that rotations are *linear transformations*, so we should speak in terms of matrices and vectors.

+After going through this material, the *most important* (and maybe surprising to you, or any starters) thing you should remember is:

 <center>